TJXW-Python/toolsproject-blacklitterman/README.md

-# toolsproject-blacklitterman
-For tools project- Blacklitterman
+# E4501_001: Portfolio Optimization Based on the Black-Litterman Model

+In order to use the tool, the user must put the folder "data" in the same folder as "Project_Blacklitterman_Model.py".
+Also, the user should install pandas-datareader on the terminal first.
+For Anaconda users, enter in the terminal

+    conda install -c anaconda pandas-datareader Otherwise, enter in the terminal

+    pip install pandas-datareader

+I. Introduction

-This project is created to calculate optimal portfolio based on Blacklitterman Model, which is based on Markowitz Model.
-In real life, there are several disadvantages in using Markowitz Model to find out the optimal portfolio, because the Markowitz Model only pays attention to historical statistics, which may not be able to reflect accurate situation in reality, especially when somebody holds unexposed news.
-Therefore, Blacklitterman Model could be an alternative to Markowitz Model, for it contains subject views hold by investors.
+This project is created to calculate optimal portfolio based on the Black-Litterman Model, which is based on the Markowitz Model.
+In real life, there are several disadvantages in using the Markowitz Model to find out the optimal portfolio, because the Markowitz Model only pays attention to historical statistics, which may not be able to reflect accurate situation in reality, especially when somebody holds unexposed news.
+Therefore, the Black-Litterman Model could be an alternative to the Markowitz Model, for it contains subject views hold by investors.

-In order to solve the optimal portfolio based on Blacklitterman Model, we need not only some important views towards assets but also the choice of assets that investors would like to invest.
+In order to solve the optimal portfolio based on the Black-Litterman Model, we need not only some important views towards assets but also the choice of assets that investors would like to invest.
 In our project, we would provide the user 20 assets with high market capitilization.
 Users should choose assets that they would like to invest based on their knowledge.
 At the same time, considering that investors may not be quite familiar with finance market, we would set some important views in advance.
-Therefore, the portfolio will be optimized automatically with some important views based on Blacklitterman Model.
+Therefore, the portfolio will be optimized automatically with some important views based on the Black-Litterman Model.

 To achieve this end, we use several lines of code at the beginning to interact with users and get the input about what assets users would like to invest.
 If the user input is consistent with the prompt (in terms of both the format and the stock symbols indicated), then we start to optimize the portfolio.
 Otherwise, the prompt pops up again to ask for a legal user input.

+To achieve our purpose for customization, we also need to ask for views from users.
+In our program, we could deal with two kinds of views: Absolute view & Relative view.
+In order to get views from users, we need to recognize the input provided by users.
+Therefore, we chose to use Regular Expression method to complete this part.
+Based on the specific form we provided, users could type their views (both absolute and relative) into our project with proofreading, which is beneficial for not only users but also our project to calculate results.
+What is more, to better interact with users, we print out the requirement for typing holds, which could help users to type in their views in a right way.
+(For more details, please run the corresponding code and get more information about the format to input absolute views and relative views)

+II.
+Data

 We choose 20 stocks with high market capitalization ("caps") according to the following website: https://www.theonlineinvestor.com/large_caps/
 We save the 20 stock sticks and their corresponding market caps in a csv file and access stock data from Yahoo Finance with pandas given the csv file.
 This gives us two main advantages.
 (1) The SymbolAndCap.csv file is handy since we can load symbols and market caps from the csv file easily for further use and we can also easily update our pool of assets and their market caps as time passes.
 (2) The 20 csv files store historical stock prices and other stock-specific data from 2015-01-01 to 2018-11-1.
 They can be easily used when there is no strong demand for up-to-date data.
-By the way, we can load historical stock prices of S&P companies mentioned in the SymbolAndCap.csv file and return them together with their market capitalizations for further use.
+In addition, we can load historical stock prices of S&P companies mentioned in the SymbolAndCap.csv file and return them together with their market capitalizations for further use.
 The code for updating the stock pool is in the file 'Access Data.ipynb'.

-To achieve our purpose for customization, we also need to ask for views from users.
-In our program, we could deal with two kinds of views: Absolute view & Relative view.
-In order to get views from users, we need to recognize the input provided by users.
-Therefore, we chose to use Regular Expression method to complete this part.
-Based on the specific form we provided, users could type their views (both absolute and relative) into our project with proofreading, which is beneficial for not only users but also our project to calculate results.
-What is more, to better interact with users, we print out the requirement for typing holds, which could help users to type in their views in a right way.
-(For more details, please run the corresponding code and get more information about the format to input absolute views and relative views)
+The user is only allowed to choose stock symbols from the pool given.

+III.
+How the Tool Works

 Here are main steps to complete the model:
 (1) To start with, we need to obtain the matrix of return and variance-covariance matrix of specific stocks, which would be used during the calculation.